Milwaukee Mesothelioma Lawyer

 The brakes on large mining machinery had to be abraded to fit various parts on the machines.

 Each time workers abraded the brakes, asbestos fibers went airborne and contaminated the job site.
-After workers were diagnosed with terminal asbestos-related diseases, the company faced several lawsuits.
+The company faced several lawsuits after workers were diagnosed with terminal asbestos-related diseases.

 One plaintiff, John Pender, worked at the company from 1952 to 1993.
 In 2006, Pender was diagnosed with mesothelioma and died a few days later.